How to Conduct Effective Soil Testing

 Soil fertility and salinity are tested more frequently.
 Labs will usually not indicate whether they tested the soil for salinity or fertility and growers have to figure that out from the extraction methods used.
 In most cases, the soil analysis report includes parameters related to salinity together with parameters related to fertility.

 Salinity test can be used for giving fertilizer recommendations for soils with low CEC only.
-In medium-high CEC, nutrient levels in the salinity test cannot be used for that purpose.
+However, in medium-high CEC, nutrient levels in the salinity test cannot be used for that purpose.

 SOIL FERTILITY TEST